 • Specialist teachers for children with hearing and vision impairment, including multi-Sensory impairment, and for those with a physical disability

 • Cognitive learning services

-In many cases, there is a charge to the school for accessing specialist agency support, funding for which will come from the school’s notional SEND budget and will be monitored by the Senco and Headteacher.
+In many cases, there is a charge to the school for accessing specialist agency support, funding for which will come from the school’s nominal SEND budget and will be monitored by the Senco and Headteacher.

 Where pupils are made subject to a Statement of SEND or and EHC plan, the school will work in close partnership with any specialist agencies as named on the plan to provide support and specialist advice.